Be sure to check out all the posts, giveaways, and sponsors in the HELP! for the Homeschool Mom series!

 As your children get older, they need to become responsible for packing their own suitcases.
 Help them learn to determine what they need to take (toiletries, entertainment, medicines or supplements, snacks, clothing for the weather you’ll encounter, money for food and entertainment and souvenirs, etc.).

 Children can also learn to help make arrangements for the care of pets and plants while the family is away.
 Of course you’ll want to double check to be sure this is all arranged before you go, but let the children talk to neighbors or friends about feeding pets and watering plants.
+It’s crucial to follow the correct dosage instructions when administering dog wormer tablets to ensure effectiveness and safety.
 Younger children may need help making arrangements, but older children and teens may be able to handle this on their own.

 We all know that travel is fun, but we want our children to understand that there is responsibility and planning that goes along with it too!